jamez2128/ppassdb/README.md

 export PPASSDB_HOME="$XDG_DATA_HOME/ppassdb"
 ```
 It is recommended to set the environmental variable so it does need to check
-for directories evertime the script runs.
+for directories everytime the script runs.
 You have to suffix an empty directory
-or the directory that has files made by the script.
+or the directory that has files already made by the script.
+If you plan to change it,
+make sure to move it to desired directory first before setting an environmental variable.